janmithabangera/news-aggregator/README.md

 # News Aggregator API

 A Laravel-based REST API for aggregating news from various sources.
 Built with Laravel 11, Docker, and MySQL.
+3 news api source used are:
+NewsAPI
+Guardian
+NYT

 ## Prerequisites